WHAT IS FOURTH WALL FOLKESTONE?

 WHY THE NAME?

-I studied theater directing at university.
-The term used in theatre for the front of the stage is the fourth wall.
+Fourth Wall Founder Sarah Lloyd studied theatre directing at university.
+The term used in theatre for the front of the stage is ‘the fourth wall’.
 During a play, the actors pretend that there’s a wall there to keep up the illusion, but the audience can see in.
-I’m interested in “breaking the fourth wall” meaning that the actors acknowledge the audience and build a stronger relationship with them.
-By having an almost entirely transparent glass frontage on the high street, I hope to demystify the work of an artist and build a strong relationship with the local community by inviting them in.
+Sarah is interested in “breaking the fourth wall” meaning that the actors acknowledge the audience and build a stronger relationship with them.
+By programming accessible activities and events open to all, Sarah hopes to demystify the work of an artist and build a strong relationship with the local community by inviting them into the process behind the finished product.

 THE TEAM